 Labour councillors on the Tory-run authority who proposed buying the ground put forward the motion at a full council meeting but it was defeated.

-Plymouth Argyle confirmed on Friday that its players had not been paid on time for a third consecutive month.'Frustrating time'
+Plymouth Argyle confirmed on Friday that its players had not been paid on time for a third consecutive month.

 In 2006 the then Labour-run authority sold the leasehold for Home Park to the club for £2.7m.